SelwynL/scala-seed.g8/src/main/g8/README.md

 ```

 # Build Artifact
-To build a fat JAR whichvincludes all dependencies
+To build a fat JAR which includes all dependencies
 ```
 sbt clean assembly
 ```